Huilliche people

-The Huilliche (/es/, Huilliche pronunciation: /[wi.ˈʎi.tʃe]/), Huiliche or Huilliche-Mapuche are the southern partiality of the Mapuche macroethnic group in Chile and Argentina.
+The Huilliche (/es/, Huilliche pronunciation: /[wi.ˈʎi.tʃe]/), Huiliche or Huilliche-Mapuche are the southern part of the Mapuche macroethnic group in Chile and Argentina.
 Located in the Zona Sur, they inhabit both Futahuillimapu ("great land of the south") and, as the Cunco or Veliche subgroup, the northern half of Chiloé Island.
 The Huilliche are the principal Indigenous people of those regions.
 According to Ricardo E. Latcham the term Huilliche started to be used in Spanish after the second founding of Valdivia in 1645, adopting the usage of the Mapuches of Araucanía for the southern Mapuche tribes.
 Huilliche means 'southerners' (Mapudungun willi 'south' and che 'people'.)
 A genetic study showed significant affinities between Huilliches and Indigenous peoples east of the Andes, which suggests but does not prove a partial origin in present-day Argentina.

 During the 16th, 17th, and 18th centuries, the mainland Huilliche were generally successful at resisting Spanish encroachment.
 However, after the Figueroa incursion of 1792 Huilliches were decisively defeated and their territory was gradually opened to European settlement beginning with the Parliament of Las Canoas.
 Today, most Huilliche speak Spanish, but some, especially older adults, speak the Huilliche language.
 Laurelia sempervirens, known in Huilliche triwe and in Spanish as laurel, is the ritual tree of the Huilliche of Futahuillimapu.

 The main modern areas of Huilliche settlement are two; San Juan de la Costa west of Osorno and Compu-Chadmo in the southeast of Chiloé Island.

 The mythological cosmologies of the Huilliche has many parallels in the Indigenous religions of the Central Andes including the Inca religion.